 - core implementation

-Basically, a developer is a programmer first and foremost, but with a lot of other stuff on their plate as well.
+Basically, a developer is a programmer first and foremost but with larger scope of responsibility for other aspects of the project.

 Do I need to hire a Developer or a Programmer?

-(*Sidenote: If you are doing an online search for a developer you might find the tilde command we wrote about in a previous blog post quite useful for finding programmers and developers with similar job titles.
+If you’re doing an online search for a developer or a programmer, you might find the tilde command we wrote about in a previous blog post quite useful for finding programmers and developers with similar job titles.